Learn more about the basics of mortgages, including the different products available, the fees involved, repayment and insurance options.

 Before offering an interest-only mortgage, lenders will require proof that a reliable plan is in place to build up the funds that will eventually be required to purchase the property.

-Such mortgages are becoming increasingly rare for residential purchases because they're considered a high risk to lenders - and to borrowers, who may be left without a home at the end of the term.
+Interest-only mortgages are becoming increasingly rare for residential purchases because they're considered a high risk to lenders - and to borrowers, who may be left without a home at the end of the term.

 However, they're still commonplace for buy-to-let mortgages, with the repayment strategy of selling the property in the future to repay the loan.